cucumber/docs/README.md

 We might experiment with [other CMS systems](https://headlesscms.org/) if Netlify CMS doesn't fit with our workflow.

-## Deployment
+## Continuous Deployment

-The site is published on every `git push` thanks to a [webhook](https://github.com/cucumber/docs.cucumber.io/settings/hooks)
+GitHub will notify Netlify for every `git push` via a [webhook](thanks to a [webhook](https://github.com/cucumber/docs.cucumber.io/settings/hooks)).

+Netlify will then build the site [deploy](https://app.netlify.com/sites/cucumber/deploys) it if the build is successful.

+The build will check for broken links and other problems.